viperML/wrapper-manager/doc/content/_index.md

 ---

-Wrapper-manager is a Nix library that allows you to configuring your favourite applications without adding files into ~/.config.
+Wrapper-manager is a Nix library that allows you to configure your favorite applications without adding files into ~/.config.
-This is done by creating wrapper scripts that set the appropiate environment variables, like PATH;
+This is done by creating wrapper scripts that set the appropriate environment variables, like PATH;
 or pass extra flags to the wrapped program.

 Nix offers very good reliability and reproducibility thanks to its read-only store.
 However, putting symlinks to it in your $HOME starts breaking this property.
-As any program can tamper these symlinks, the stabilty of your sysrtem is a bit more fragile.
+As any program can tamper these symlinks, the stability of your system is a bit more fragile.

 Wrapper-manager solves this problem by directly running your programs from the nix store,